nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g `n/NAME p/PHONE_NUMBER [d/DAYS]` can be used as `n/Ben p/91111111 d/Mon` or as `n/John p/91111111`.

-* Items with …​ after them can be used any number of times, including zero. e.g `setm INDEX d/DAY [d/DAY]…​` can be used as `setm 3 d/Mon`, `setm 3 d/Mon d/Tue`, etc.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME l/LOCATION`, `l/LOCATION n/NAME` is also acceptable.